landrewwray/LLaMA_editor_GUI/README.md

 ## Installation and performance:

-To run the model, first install llama_cpp_python (abetlen/llama-cpp-python), then download a quantized LLaMA model (here's a large repository: https://huggingface.co/TheBloke) and enter the model path in the line that reads "llm = Llama(model_path="***your selected model here***", n_ctx=4096)"
+To run the GUI, first install llama_cpp_python ([abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python)), then download a quantized LLaMA model (here's a large repository: https://huggingface.co/TheBloke) and enter the model path in the line that reads "llm = Llama(model_path="***your selected model here***", n_ctx=4096)".

 The "QUEUE TEXT FOR AGENTS" section of the code can be edited to repurpose the editors -- for example, as metacognitive narrators or characters in a role playing game.

 One for the "q4" quantized 13B LLaMA2 models, one should see ~10 tokens/s in normal use on an Apple M2 Max processor.
-Output quality will degrade as the number of tokens
+Output quality will degrade as the number of tokens.
+The quality degredation from q4 quantization is thought to be minor, and can be

 ## Sample output: